-Comparison of the Three Months Ended March 31, 2015 and 2014
+Comparison of the Three Months Ended September 30, 2015 and 2014

-The following table summarizes our results of operations for the three months ended March 31, 2015 and 2014 (in thousands):
+The following table summarizes our results of operations for the three months ended September 30, 2015 and 2014 (in thousands):

-Three Months Ended March 31,
+Three Months Ended September 30, Increase /

 2015 2014 (Decrease)

-Research and development expenses \$ 6,593 \$ 4,388 \$ 2,205
+Research and development expenses \$ 7,739 \$ 4,410 \$ 3,329

-General and administrative expenses 2,329 1,542 787
+General and administrative expenses 3,574 1,821 1,753

-Other income (expense) (149) (163) (14)
+Other income (expense) (16) (400) (384)

 Research and development expenses.
-Research and development expenses were \$6.6 million and \$4.4 million for the three months ended March 31, 2015 and 2014, respectively.
-The increase of \$2.2 million was due primarily to a \$1.4 million increase related to the issuance of common stock in connection with the amendment and restatement of our research funding and option agreement with The Scripps Research Institute, or TSRI, a \$0.8 million increase related to compensation expenses (including stock-based compensation) as a result of increased headcount across our research and development organization and a \$0.4 million increase in the timing of clinical and manufacturing costs incurred in support of various Resolaris clinical development activities.
-These increases were partially offset by a decrease of \$0.4 million related to the completion of our Phase 1 clinical trial of Resolaris.
+Research and development expenses were \$7.7 million and \$4.4 million for the three months ended September, 2015 and 2014, respectively.
+The increase of \$3.3 million was due primarily to a \$2.3 million increase related to manufacturing costs and clinical development incurred in support of various activities for Resolaris and a \$0.8 million increase related to compensation expenses (including \$0.3 million of non-cash stock-based compensation) as a result of increased headcount across our research and development organization.

 General and administrative expenses.
-General and administrative expenses were \$2.3 million and \$1.5 million for the three months ended March 31, 2015 and 2014, respectively.
-The increase of \$0.8 million was due primarily to a \$0.4 million increase in personnel costs resulting from increased headcount in our executive leadership team and stock-based compensation, a \$0.2 million increase related to intellectual property-related projects, and \$0.2 million of professional services and fees incurred in preparation for becoming a public company.
+General and administrative expenses were \$3.6 million and \$1.8 million for the three months ended September 30, 2015 and 2014, respectively.
+The increase of \$1.8 million was due primarily to a \$0.7 million increase in personnel costs resulting from increased headcount (including \$0.3 million of non-cash stock-based compensation), a \$0.3 million increase in costs associated with being a public company and a \$0.1 million increase related to intellectual property-related projects.

 Other income (expense).
-Other income (expense) was \$(0.1) million and \$(0.2) million for the three months ended March 31, 2015 and 2014, respectively.
-The decrease of \$0.1 million in other expense was primarily the result of a decrease in other expense related to decreases in the fair value of outstanding warrant liabilities as the underlying preferred stock fair value decreased, offset by additional interest expense related to the \$5.0 million we borrowed in June of 2014 under a loan agreement with Silicon Valley Bank, or SVB.
+Other income (expense) was \$(16,000) and \$(0.4) million for the three months ended September 30, 2015 and 2014, respectively.
+The decrease of \$0.4 million in other expense was primarily a result of a decrease in interest expense related to the \$5.0 million we borrowed in June 2014 under a loan agreement with Silicon Valley Bank or SVB.
+In addition, other expense in the prior year included \$0.1 million of expense as a result of the increase in fair value of outstanding preferred stock warrant liabilities.
+The preferred stock warrants converted into common stock warrants in connection with our IPO and are no longer subject to remeasurement.
+The decrease was also impacted by an increase in interest income related to short-term and long-term investments.